-S INCE we can accumulate a huge amount of data in recent years, it is important to investigate various clustering methods [1].
+Since we can accumulate a huge amount of data in recent years, it is important to investigate various clustering methods [1].
 The Self-Organizing Map (SOM) is an unsupervised neural network [2] and has attracted attention for its clustering properties.
 In the learning algorithm of SOM, a winner, which is a neuron closest to the input data, and its neighboring neurons are updated, regardless of the distance between the input data and the neighboring neurons.
 For this reason, if we apply SOM to clustering of the input data which includes some clusters located at distant locations, there are some inactive neurons between clusters where without the input data.
-Because inactive neurons are on a part without the input data between clusters.
+Because inactive neurons are on a part without the input data, we are misled into thinking that there are some input data between clusters.

 Then, what are the "neighbors"?
-In the real world, it is not always true that neighboring houses are physically adjacent or close to each other.
+In the real world, it is not always true that the next-door house is close to my house.
 In other words, "neighbors" are not always "true neighbors".
 In addition, the relationship between neighborhoods is not fixed, but keeps changing with time.
 It is important to change the neighborhood relationship flexibly according to the situation.